-The Master of Health Administration program consists of 10 core courses, one on-site residency, and one elective course, for a total of 45.0 credits.
+The Master of Health Administration program consists of 10 core courses, one on-site residency, and two elective courses, for a total of 46.0 credits.
 All courses, except for the residency, will be conducted online through Drexel University Online (http://online.drexel.edu/online-degrees/nursing-degrees/mha/).
 The residency, based at Drexel University's Center City campus, is designed to provide students with a full master's level collaborative experience with on-campus and/or community activities, and the experience of working directly with health care or public health service organizations to improve the planning, delivery and evaluation of these services.
+Students will be prepared for leadership roles in health-related businesses or organizations.